alu1868/Challenge-13-Ecommerce-Backend/README.md

   A backend to a typical internet retail site, allowing for the CREATION/UPDATE/DELETION.
 Application includes existing seeds in order to test API routes

   ## Installation/Usage
+  first time users: ensure you are in the correct directory, and do a 'npm install' as well as 'npm run seed' in order to insert all seeding data.
+Then run 'npm start' to start the server

+  Link to walk through: https://drive.google.com/file/d/1yr9xtpDZ5fsbkN5LWAlwYX49LQ9CAVuz/view?usp=sharing

   ## Technologies
     * Express.js